 Yields: 2 dozen corn tortillas

 1 1/3 cups warm water

-* Most grocery stores now carry bagged masa pre-made in the refrigerator section of the store.
+Most grocery stores carry bagged masa pre-made in their store.

 hydroxide (lime) where I live.
 I have seen older women soak their own corn in the water and lime mix, wash the husk off the corn and even grind them into using a metate, but I find